Gunnar & Michaela · France 2027

 • E

 Dinner back in Bayeux: L'Assiette Normande Teurgoule (slow-baked spiced rice pudding), andouille de Vire sausage, duck, more Calvados.
-Pack tonight — you're on the train to Bordeaux tomorrow.
+Keep it restorative — tomorrow is another full walking day at Mont Saint-Michel.

 Day 7 · Tue Mar 2